Coignite-ApS/businesslogic/README.md

 In this way you can interconnect several webservices together or to enrich their functionality using external ressources.

 #### Use the library in development environment
-Install businesslogic library
+Install businesslogic library:

 ```
 npm install businesslogic
 ```

-Use it in the code like so
+Use it in the code like so:

 ```javascript
 var Businesslogic = require('Businesslogic');